Skuteč: Administrative division

 Lešany forms an exclave of the municipal territory.

+Etymology

+The name Skuteč is derived from the personal name Skutek, meaning "Skutek's (court)".

 Geography

 Skuteč is located about 18 km southeast of Chrudim and 26 km southeast of Pardubice.
-It lies mostly the undulating and hilly landscape of the Iron Mountains, the northern part of the municipal territory extends into the Svitavy Uplands.
-A part of the Anenské Valley Nature Reserve around the brook Anenský potok is located in the territory.
+It lies mostly the undulating and hilly landscape of the Iron Mountains, only the northern part of the municipal territory extends into the Svitavy Uplands.
+A part of the Anenské Valley Nature Reserve around the stream Anenský potok is located in the territory.

 History

 The first written mention of Skuteč is from 1289.
 The settlement was located on a side trade route.
 Skuteč was promoted to a town probably in the first half of the 14th century.
 It was one of the larger towns in the region.
 Its development was slowed down by the Thirty Years' War.
 In 1862 and 1867, the town was severely damaged by large fires.

 Economy

 Skuteč is significantly associated with shoemaking, represented by the company Botas, and for granite mining.
 While mining is still active, shoe production in Skuteč ended in 2022, and it is being considered to move the brand's production elsewhere.